Every member of our team contributes to the Institute’s mission to improve the economic and social well-being of the people of the Americas.

 San Diego, CA, USA

-Nelly Molina is vice president of investor relations for Sempra Energy.
-In this role, Molina is responsible for communicating with the investment community about Sempra Energy’s disciplined focus on delivering long-term sustainable value.
-Previously, Molina served as chief financial officer for Infraestructura Energética Nova (IEnova), managing the company’s corporate finances, business planning, financial reporting, mergers and acquisitions, investor relations, risk management, and information technology, among other areas.
+Nelly Molina is the Executive Vice President and Chief Financial Officer of the California Resources Corporation, an independent energy and carbon management company committed to energy transition.
+Molina is a seasoned energy executive with more than 25 years of corporate finance, capital markets and project financing experience with an extensive background in the development of energy infrastructure projects in the natural gas and power sectors.
+Previously, Molina was vice president of investor relations for Sempra Energy.
+Formerly, Molina served as chief financial officer for Infraestructura Energética Nova (IEnova), managing the company’s corporate finances, business planning, financial reporting, mergers and acquisitions, investor relations, risk management, and information technology, among other areas.
 Prior to that, she served as vice president of finance for IEnova.
 Since 2013, Molina has led and completed a range of financing initiatives for IEnova, totaling $10.1 billion, including the company’s initial public offering.
-Before joining IEnova in 2010, she spent 13 years working in the energy industry at Kinder Morgan and El Paso Corporation in Mexico.
+Before joining IEnova, she spent 13 years working in the energy industry at Kinder Morgan and El Paso Corporation in Mexico.

 In 2020, Molina was recognized by Institutional Investor Magazine as the best overall chief financial officer among Latin America energy companies in the publication’s list of “Latin America’s Most Resilient Executives and Companies.”
 Molina is currently the chairman of the Issuers Committee of the Mexican Stock Exchange and vice president of the International Chamber of Commerce Mexico.
 She also is a board member and founding investor of NatGas Querétaro, a company developing compressed natural gas (CNG) stations in Mexico.
 Molina holds a bachelor’s degree in accounting from the Universidad de Sonora and a master’s degree in finance from the Instituto Tecnológico de Estudios Superiores de Monterrey.